 And finally, you can bring interdisciplinary teams together.
 Working on a project that involves different departments can mean trips to different floors or around campuses to speak to the people you need to.
 With office hoteling, a project team can reserve workspaces in certain neighborhoods for the duration of the project.
 The project’s manager, accountant, business development lead, and any other key team members could all work in the same space at a regular time each week.

 The ability to book a desk anywhere in the office means people can mix up who they sit with, getting to know people they may not have met in a traditional office setup.

 You’ll also be able to create more networking-friendly space, because you’ll have fewer desks to squeeze in.
 The usage data you get from the hoteling booking software shows you which areas are underutilized and could be put to better use for networking – as a breakout space or relaxation area, for example.

 The revolution in workplace culture has been brewing for some time, with digital native generation Z and millennials – who make up the largest cohort in the workforce – favoring the freedom to choose where and when they work.

 The pandemic has forced us all to adapt to remote working.
 The next step for people-first employers is to create dynamic, technology-driven workplaces.
 Workplaces that empower employees and free them from the shackles of the daily commute and the traditional office desk or cubicle.

-Office space hoteling managed using workspace booking software gives people the control over where they choose to work, and supports them to enjoy the benefits of a flexible workplace culture – improved morale, higher engagement, better collaboration, and greater networking opportunities.
+Office space hoteling managed using workspace booking software gives people control over where they work, and supports them to enjoy the benefits of a flexible workplace culture – improved morale, higher engagement, better collaboration, and greater networking opportunities.